dyno-might/dyno-might.github.io/subscribe_success.md

 ---

 You were successfully subscribed.
 There's no second step or confirmation email.
 If you opted for the guide to life, it might take a few hours.

+(If you're using some kind email to RSS service like [kill the newsletter](https://kill-the-newsletter.com/), that's fine and I salute you, but note you could also just use the [RSS feed](/feed.xml) directly.)